Reference Letter Examples for Automotive Jobs in 2026

 Match the wording to the application target

-A recommendation letter should sound like it belongs to the target role.
-Use the right vocabulary for workshop work, plant work, transport, dealership support, or customer-facing automotive jobs.
+A recommendation letter should sound like it fits the specific role.
+Use the appropriate vocabulary for workshop, plant, transport, dealership support, or customer-facing automotive jobs.

 See Example excerpt